cjuega/typescript-fullstack-skeleton/README.md

 ### Make

 * `make deps` check if you have docker installed and installs all dependencies.
-* `make start_database` launches docker containers for integration and e2e testing.
+* `make start_infra` launches docker containers for integration and e2e testing.
 You can mimic managed AWS services like SQS, Dynamodb, etc. But also unify any instrastructure needed by your system (databases, message brokers, etc.).
 * `make test` runs linter and tests.
-* `make clean` destroys any docker container launched by `make start_database`.
+* `make clean` destroys any docker container launched by `make start_infra`.
 * `make deploy env=<env>` deploys services to the given AWS environment.
 It first attempts to get configuration files for that environment using `yarn restoreSetup:aws <env>` command.

 ## Advanced tips